-- Always use either spaces or tabs (but not both) for indentations; - Consider using the -tt command line option to raise an IndentationError; - Consider using a text editor to find and make consistent, the use of tabs and spaces for indentation; - Either avoid logic that depends on byte order or use the sys.byteorder variable and write the logic to account for byte order dependent on its value ('little' or 'big'). - Use zero (the default exit code for Python) for successful execution and consider adding logic to vary the exit code according to the platform as obtained from sys.platform (e.g., 'win32', 'darwin' etc.). - Interrogate the sys.float.info system variable to obtain platform specific attributes and code according to those constraints. - Call the sys.getfilesystemcoding() function to return the name of the encoding system used. - When high performance is dependent on knowing the range of integer numbers that can be used without degrading performance use the sys.int_info struct sequence to obtain the number of bits per digit (bits_per_digit) and the number of bytes used to represent a digit (sizeof_digit).
+- Always use either spaces or tabs (but not both) for indentations; - Consider using the -tt command line option to raise an IndentationError; - Consider using a text editor to find and make consistent, the use of tabs and spaces for indentation; - Either avoid logic that depends on byte order or use the sys.byteorder variable and write the logic to account for byte order dependent on its value ('little' or 'big'). - Use zero (the default exit code for Python) for successful execution and consider adding logic to vary the exit code according to the platform as obtained from sys.platform (such as, 'win32', 'darwin', or other). - Interrogate the sys.float.info system variable to obtain platform specific attributes and code according to those constraints. - Call the sys.getfilesystemcoding() function to return the name of the encoding system used. - When high performance is dependent on knowing the range of integer numbers that can be used without degrading performance use the sys.int_info struct sequence to obtain the number of bits per digit (bits per digit) and the number of bytes used to represent a digit (sizeof digit).

-Python.57 Deprecated Language Features [MEM]
+5 E.57 Deprecated Language Features [MEM]

-The following features were deprecated in the latest (as of this writing) version of Python 3.1.
-These are documented at http://docs.python.org/release/3.1.3/whatsnew/3.1.html:
+- 7 The following features were deprecated in the latest (as of this writing) version of E 3.1.
+These are documented at - 8 http://docs.python.org/release/3.1.3/whatsnew/3.1.html: